 God was so clearly moving in Jim’s life, and blessing others through his ministry, that the unanswered question of why God didn’t choose to heal him from his own addiction could have left Philippa and Graeme faith-less themselves.
 Then there was the shame and stigma of being the family of a drug-addict – not to mention the guilt – was it their fault?
 Could they have done things differently?

 But, despite all the battles they had to face, they chose a different path.
 From my naive perspective, inexperienced reader of bereavement literature that I am, Philippa’s telling of their journey is brilliant.
 It doesn’t offer glib answers – an “everything’s OK now” sort of approach – but neither is it full of morbid fear and bleak hopelessness that a book of this nature might be.

 Philippa draws on useful sources – Scripture passages, books, philosophers, poems, songs, charities – as well as articulating her own thoughts about suffering and bereavement.
 It is clear that God has used the last five difficult years to bear fruit in the lives of the Skinners.

 * it will give immense hope to anyone suffering a bereavement (especially a drugs-related one) or supporting someone who is

 * any parent will relate to Philippa’s story of desperate love for Jim, and will feel a portion of her loss

 * it will make you think about suffering and, in particular, the ongoing spiritual battle in new ways

 * it will challenge your ideas of faith, grace, sin and salvation

 * it bears incredible witness, through the awful tragedy contained in the pages, that our God is sovereign and asks us to trust Him, despite unanswered questions

-To order the book, and for loads more articles and related information, please click here.
+For loads more articles and related information on this book, please click here.